mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Medium 1,251–10,000km 5 Surface to orbit
 Long 10,001–25,000km 10 Near a planet
 Very Long 25,001–50,000km 25 Within jump limit
-Distant More than 50,000km 50 Distant ships

-Fleet Battles

-the notion of a plane of battle is convenient, in practice, distances and formations fluctuate.
+Distant More than 50,000km 50 Distant ships the notion of a plane of battle is convenient, in practice, distances and formations fluctuate.
 Generally speaking, the ships of a fleet attempt to stay within Medium range of each other while maintaining a plane of battle that